An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

 \subsubsection{Vertical scales}

-In Fig.~\ref{slices} we show three examples of the decomposition of vertical profiles at $R=10$~arcsec, $15$~arcsec, and $20$~arcsec.
-It is clear that a single-component $\sech^2$ model cannot properly describe the observed profiles.
+In Fig.~\ref{slices} we show three examples of the decomposition of vertical profiles at $R=10$, $15$, and $20$~arcsec.
+It is clear that a single-component $\sech^2$--model cannot properly describe the observed profiles.
 We also see that at least down to the surface brightness level of 25~mag~arcsec$^{-2}$, that corresponds to about 12~kpc of the vertical distance $z$, the two-component model describes the data quite satisfactory in all three cross-sections along the radius.
-However, there is an excess of flux at at $25.5 - 26$~mag/arcsec$^2$ and the closer we get to the galaxy centre, the more noticeable the excess light becomes.
-It can not be a stellar halo or diffuse scattered light, because they play an essential role at much lower surface brightnesses in optical bands \citep[see e.g.][]{Peters17}.
-Thus, we probably see the deviation of the double $\sech^2$ analytical form from observed profiles due to the line-of-sight integration of regions with different thicknesses at different radii because of projection effects.
-It may also be a sign of the third vertical disc component sometimes found in the most massive galaxies \citep[see][]{Comeron18}.
+However, there is an excess of flux at at 25.5--26~mag arcsec$^{-2}$ and the closer we get to the galaxy centre, the more noticeable the excess light becomes.
+It cannot be a stellar halo because it plays an essential role at much lower surface brightnesses in optical bands \citep[see e.g.][]{Peters17}.
+Thus, we probably see the deviation of the double--$\sech^2$ analytical form from observed profiles due to the line-of-sight integration of regions with different thicknesses at different radii because of projection effects or due to the peculiarities of the formation process of a thick disc. \citet{Qu2011} obtained a similar stellar excess in a series of N-body/SPH models of thick disc formation through minor mergers, which forms due to tidal interactions of the primary galaxy with a satellite happening early during the merger event. \citet{Comeron18} found this feature in some most massive galaxies and they interpreted it as a probable sign of the third disc component.